sahdasamier/Clinic-/docs/admin-panel-guide.md

 ### Data Protection
 - All collections include `clinicId` for isolation
-- Patients, appointments, payments, inventory are clinic-specific
+- Patients, appointments, payments, laboratoryRadiology are clinic-specific
 - Cross-clinic data access is prevented at the database level

 ## Business Workflow